awsdocs/aws-cloudtrail-user-guide/doc_source/how-cloudtrail-works.md

 CloudTrail is enabled on your AWS account when you create it\.
 When activity occurs in your AWS account, that activity is recorded in a CloudTrail event\.
 You can easily view events in the CloudTrail console by going to **Event history**\.

- Event history allows you to view, search, and download the past 90 days of supported activity in your AWS account\.
+ Event history allows you to view, search, and download the past 90 days of  activity in your AWS account\.
 In addition, you can create a CloudTrail trail to archive, analyze, and respond to changes in your AWS resources\.
 A trail is a configuration that enables delivery of events to an Amazon S3 bucket that you specify\.
 You can also deliver and analyze events in a trail with Amazon CloudWatch Logs and Amazon CloudWatch Events\.
 You can create a trail with the CloudTrail console, the AWS CLI, or the CloudTrail API\.

 You can create two types of trails: